danielloeh/linkhub/README.md

 ### Separate Servers with NPM

-Runs as two different servers including a router that routes requests on `localhost:3000/api` to `:8080` (backend), so that the frontend can send backend requests to `window.location.origin`.
+Runs as two different servers including a router that routes requests on `localhost:3000/api` to `:8080` (default backend port), so that the frontend can send backend requests to `window.location.origin`.

 `./npm start` - Starts the backend on :8080